Opposition–Islamic State conflict during the Syrian civil war: Background: 2013

 In late 2013, ISIL and FSA Division 13 clashed.
 In December, ISIL overran a Division 13base in Kafr Nabl, seizing ammunition and weaponry.
 The following day, the Division's Lieutenant Colonel Ahmad al-Sa’oud was ambushed and captured in Taftanaz by ISIL while he was trying to negotiate for their return.
 He was released after two weeks.
 On 31 December 2013, the body of Dr. Hussein Suleiman was handed over in a prisoner swap between ISIL and rival rebel forces.
 Suleiman was tortured, and died, in ISIL custody.
 The opposition National Coalition and activists accused ISIL of serving the interests of the Ba'athist Syrian government by tarnishing the image of their uprising.

 Full-blown conflict between ISIL and other rebel groups erupted in January 2014.
-In the first few days of the conflict, al-Qaeda's al-Nusra Front and Ahrar al-Sham brokered a ceasefire agreement with ISIL in the city of Aleppo and its northern countryside.
+In the first few days of the conflict, al-Nusra Front and Ahrar al-Sham brokered a ceasefire agreement with ISIL in the city of Aleppo and its northern countryside.
 However, ISIL continued its attacks on other rebel groups and killed more than 24 rebel fighters across northern Syria.
 The newly created Army of Mujahideen also pledged to fight ISIL in both Aleppo and Idlib.